Greetings poetry lovers!

 Thank you very much!

 And now for someone whose writing is less challenged: Homeopath and author, Alan Schmukler!
 Alan, welcome; you are our first “Homeopath in the Hot Seat!”
-Please relax while I tell you about yourself: You graduated Summa Cum Laude from Temple University in Philadelphia (gee I wish I had done that!), you went on to become a Certified Inhalation Therapist and for several years worked in the Emergency Room at Einstein Hospital here in Philadelphia before discovering homeopathy.
-You’re the former editor of Homeopathy News and Views, you’ve taught courses in homeopathy, written articles in newspapers, you had a Wednesday night lecture series at Jefferson Medical College, and of course, you’re in private practice.
+Please relax while I tell you about yourself: You graduated Summa Cum Laude from Temple University in Philadelphia!
+(Gee, I wish I had done that.)
+You went on to become a Certified Inhalation Therapist and for several years worked in the Emergency Room at Einstein Hospital here in Philadelphia before discovering homeopathy.
+You’re the former editor of Homeopathy News and Views, you’ve taught courses in homeopathy, written articles in newspapers about homeopathy, you had a Wednesday night lecture series at Jefferson Medical College, and of course, you’re in private practice.
 This sounds like a very full life.

-Alan, I’m dying to know what it’s like working in an emergency room, what has it taught you about the medical profession that most of us might not know, and do you ever look back and say, “That patient needed Aconite, and that one needed Carbo veg”?
+I’m dying to know what it’s like working in an emergency room!
+What has it taught you about the medical profession that most of us might not know, and do you ever look back and say, “That patient needed Aconite, and that one needed Carbo veg”?

-The first six months that I worked the emergency room and ICU I was really impressed!
-I thought “This is a very efficient operation!”
+Hi Elaine; nice Sulphur poem, by the way.
+The first six months that I worked the emergency room and ICU, I was really impressed!
+I thought, “This is a very efficient operation!”
 Every day and night came the auto accidents, heart attacks, burns, suicides.
 Doctors and nurses rushing about in starched white uniforms, we had high-tech machines, alarms going off, lives miraculously saved.
 I helped resuscitate several people a week.
 They were dead and we brought them back to life.
 It’s the stuff of TV!

 Over time I learned that many of those people we “saved” never left the hospital!